FEAST Eigenvalue Solver v3.0 User Guide: Preliminary

 \subsubsection{Using the FEAST-MPI version}

-The second-level of parallelism option is now addressed explicitly.
+In the current FEAST version, only the second-level of parallelism is explicitly addressed by the code.
 This is accomplished in a trivial fashion by sending off the different linear systems (which can be solved independently for the points along the complex contour) along the compute nodes.
-Although, FEAST can run on any numbers of MPI processors, there will be a peak of performance if the number of MPI processes is equal to the number of contour points.
-Indeed, the MPI implementation is not yet provided as an option for the third level of parallelism (system solver level) and FEAST still needs to call a shared-memory solver.
+From the user perspective, interfaces and arguments list stay completely unchanged and it is the {\tt -lpfeast, etc.} library (instead of {\tt -lfeast, etc.}) that needs to be linked within an MPI environment.
+Although, FEAST can run on any numbers of MPI processors, there will be a peak of performance if the number of MPI processes is equal to the number of contour points i.e. either {\tt fpm(2)} or {fpm(8)} depending on the nature the eigenvalue problem and the FEAST drivers.
+Indeed, the MPI implementation in v3.0 does not yet provide an option for the third level of parallelism (system solver level) and FEAST still needs to call a shared-memory solver.
 However, it is important to note that a MPI-level management has been added to allow easy parallelism of the search interval using a coarser level of MPI (i.e. first level parallelism).
 For this case, a new flag {\tt fpm(9)} has been added as the only new input required by FEAST.
 This flag can be set equal to a new local communicator variable ``MPI\_COMM\_WORLD" which contains the selected user's MPI processes for a given search interval.
 If only one search interval is used, this new flag is set by default to the global ``MPI\_COMM\_WORLD'' value in the FEAST initialization step.
-Another important point to mention is that the names of the FEAST interfaces (RCI and predefined drivers) stay completely unchanged (source code for FEAST-SMP and FEAST-MPI is identical-- only few MPI directives have been added to the FEAST RCI interfaces which are activated using compiler directives).
-From the end user perspective, interfaces and arguments list stay unchanged and it is the {\tt -lpfeast, etc.} library (instead of {\tt -lfeast, etc.}) that needs to be linked within an MPI environment.

-\section{Installation and Setup: A Step by Step Procedure}
+\subsection{Installation and Setup: A Step by Step Procedure}

 In this section, we address the following question: How should you install and link the FEAST library?